Enquire now

 A urinary tract infection (UTI is an infection of the reproductive system among both men and women.
 It involves your kidneys, bladder, and urethra.
 UTIs are majorly common in females and can be very uncomfortable for them as some might experience severe pain.
 The infections are caused by bacteria, primarily, the bacteria from the bowels.

 UTIs are usually curable with some medications but some people can suffer from a chronic urinary tract infection.
 Knowing when to see a doctor is very important because if it’s left untreated, it can spread beyond the lower urinary tract and into the kidneys.
 It is a serious infection that shouldn’t be overlooked.
-So, if you experience UTIs often, make sure to consult your doctor for on-time treatment.
+So, if you experience UTIs often, make sure to consult a urologist in Jaipur for on-time treatment.

 Why do you keep getting urinary tract infections often?